medusajs/medusa/docs/content/modules/products/products.md

 </details>

 This logic of formatting the price is not handled in the backend.
-So, when you add a product variant using the Admin APIs, you need to format the price as explained earlier.
+So, when you add a product variant using the Admin APIs, you must format the price as explained earlier.
 The backend stores the price as received from API requests.

-The Medusa admin dashboard and the Next.js storefront expect the price to be of that format, so when prices are displayed for currencies that are stored multiplied by a `100`, such as USD, they’re divided by a hundred.
+In addition, the Medusa admin dashboard and the Next.js storefront expect the price to be of that format, so when prices are displayed for currencies that are stored multiplied by a `100`, such as USD, they’re divided by a hundred.
 Also, when you add or update a product variant, its price is sent to the Medusa backend as the price multiplied by a hundred.

 ### Displaying the Product Variant’s Price